 This is a common question, though not one that applicants necessarily expect.
 (And, of course, only applies if you are actually downsizing).
 You may have fewer family members living at home, or maybe you are trying to trim expenses.
 If it’s the latter, keep it to yourself.
 Focus on space, not money.

-Brokers advise that co-op boards don’t want to hear that you are moving to save money.
+Brokers say co-op board members don’t want to hear that you are moving to save money.
 It's better to say that you’re empty nesters.

 3. Are you planning a renovation?

 Hearing about any renovation plans can be a concern to board members.
 For one thing, you never know who may live adjacent to your apartment and might dread the disturbance of a renovation.
-“It is best to omit details of your proposed renovation until after closing,” says Bateman.
+“It is best to omit details of your proposed renovation until after closing,” Bateman says.

-While you want to be truthful—obviously an estate purchase will require upgrading—it is best to instead say, "We are taking one step at a time and have no immediate renovation plans."
+While you want to be truthful—obviously an estate purchase will require upgrading—it is best to instead say, "We are taking one step at a time and have no immediate renovation plans," she says.

 4. What are your political beliefs or with which political party are you affiliated?

 While this question is completely legal, it might be unexpected and throw you off your game.
-"Just be honest," Wagner suggests.
+"Just be honest," Wagner says.
 And keep things simple.

 Brokers recommend buyers prepare reference letters that don't have too much of a political bent to it.
-Often polarizing, it's better to steer the conversation away from this subject in a co-op board interview.
+It's better to steer the conversation away from this subject in a co-op board interview.

 5. Are you interested in serving on the board?